Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable throttling for the API Gateway stage.
 Set a value for both the rate and burst capacity.
 If a registered user chooses a larger package, create a stage for them, adjust the values, and share the new URL with them.
 - [ ] Set up Amazon CloudWatch API logging in API Gateway.
 Create a filter based on the user and requestTime fields and create an alarm on this filter.
 Write an AWS Lambda function to analyze the values and requester information, and respond accordingly.
 Set up the function as the target for the alarm.
 If a registered user chooses a larger package, update the Lambda code with the values.
 - [ ] Enable Amazon CloudWatch metrics for the API Gateway stage.
 Set up CloudWatch alarms based off the Count metric and the ApiName, Method, Resource, and Stage dimensions to alerts when request rates pass the threshold.
-Set the alarm action to Deny.
+Set the alarm action to `Deny`.
 If a registered user chooses a larger package, create a user-specific alarm and adjust the values.
 - [x] Set up a default usage plan, specify values for the rate and burst capacity, and associate it with a stage.
 If a registered user chooses a larger package, create a custom plan with the appropriate values and associate the plan with the user.

 **[⬆ Back to Top](#table-of-contents)**